constellation-daq/Constellation/docs/operator_guide/howtos/setup_systemd.md

 Other useful commands are `systemctl stop` to stop the service, `systemctl status` to display its current status and the last lines of its output and `systemctl enable` to automatically start the service on startup.
 The `--user` flag needs to be added to every command in the case a user service is used.

 Note that systemd only manages the satellite process.
-You will still need a constellation controller to actually initialize and launch the satellite.
+A constellation controller is still needed to actually initialize and launch the satellite.

 ## Managing a system service as a user

-To not require super user privileges to start your constellation satellites, it might be useful to allow a specific non-privileged user to manage the satellite services.
+To not require super user privileges to start the constellation satellites, it might be useful to allow a specific non-privileged user to manage the satellite services.

 On most Linux distributions, this can be achieved using a polkit rule such as: